-- 1. In the Manager, select the My One Identity Manager | My filters category. - 2.
-Click the New filter context menu and select the SQL filter method. - 3.
-In the Filter parameter pane, enter the following information.

-- Filter objects of: The object definition for the list is already selected. - Search pattern: Enter the condition.
-Enter the condition as a WHERE clause for a database query.
-You can enter the database queries as a SQL query directly or compile the database queries with a wizard.
-Use the Expert view and Simple view button to switch to the appropriate view. - 4.
-(Optional) If required, specify the following settings in the Optional parameter area. - Sort criteria: Specify the properties (columns) by which to sort the search result.
+- 1. In the Manager, select the My One Identity Manager > Filters category. - 2.
+Select the New filter context menu item. - 3.
+In the Define a filter dialog, select the SQL filter method. - 4.
+In the Filter parameter pane, enter the following information. - Filter objects of: Select the object definition in which to perform the search. - Search pattern: Enter the condition.
+Enter the condition as a valid database query WHERE clause.
+You can enter the database queries as an SQL query directly or compile the database queries with a wizard.
+Use the Expert view or Simple view button to switch to the appropriate view. - 5.
+(Optional) If required, specify the following settings in the Optional parameter section. - Sort criteria: Specify the properties (columns) by which to sort the search result.
 Click to show all available properties according to the object definition.
 Click on a name to transfer the entry to the input field. - Display template: Specify the format in which the results are displayed.
 Click to show all available properties according to the object definition.
-Click on a name to transfer the entry to the input field. - 5.
-To save the filter, enter a name and a description for the search filter in the Save filter area and click Save.
+Click on a name to transfer the entry to the input field. - 6.
+In the Save filter section, enter a name and description for the search filter. - 7.
+(Optional) To make the filer available to all users - a.
+Click Publish. - b.
+Confirm the security prompt with Yes. - 8.
+To save the filter, click Save.